abusix/ahocorapy/README.md

 - We added a small tool that helps you visualize the resulting graph.
 This may help understanding the algorithm, if you'd like.
 See below.

+- Fully pickleable (pythons built-in de-/serialization). ahocorapy uses a non-recursive custom implementation for de-/serialization so that even huge keyword trees can be pickled.

 ### Performance

 I compared the two libraries mentioned above with ahocorapy.
 We used 50,000 keywords long list and an input text of 34,199 characters.